wjongeneel/coding_assignment/README.md

 ## Cleanup
 ### Delete stuff that is not managed from Terraform
+First go to synapse studio and delete the pipeline.
+Due to the $RANDOM part in the name of the creation script this should be done manually.
+The rest will be cleaned up scripted:

 From the infrastructure directory, run the cleanup_resources.sh
 ```
 ./cleanup_resources.sh
 ```
-This will delete the pipeline and notebook from synapse and the folders on adls.
+This will delete the notebook from synapse and the folders on adls.
 This will allow for an easy terraform destroy

 ### Terraform destroy
 From the terraform directory, run: